 The next day, we measured out the digestive tract.
 As they cut a piece of yarn, they colored that portion the same color on their sheet.
 Check out the next post: How Long is the Digestive Tract?

 The next couple of days, we went over more detailed information about the digestive system.
 We’ll obviously have to come back to this in a few years when we rotate back to this material again.
 As you can see, there wasn’t a whole lot of writing so my daughter (7) was just fine with them.

 Once you pay for this packet, you will immediately receive a link to download this file (which will open in a browser window).
 You will also receive an email from Sendowl (the service I use) to your PayPal email address, which will have a link you can click on to download the Digestive System Packet.
 (It will say, “You can download your digital products…” with a clickable link.)
-Of course, if you have any issues just email me at — liesl at homeschoolden dot com or reply to the SendOwl email that is sent to you.
-You can also reach me by using the contact form on the blog or can reach me over at our Homeschool Den Facebook Page.
+Of course, if you have any issues just email me at — liesl at homeschoolden dot com.
+You can also reach me by using the contact form on the blog.

 We had two books we really used a lot for these units: Human Anatomy Coloring Book (affiliate link) has pages you can print out and color in.